amantumalaikatihi/Hostinger/README.md

 ## How to Claim Your Hostinger 20% Off Coupon Code?
 Claiming the [Hostinger 20% Off Coupon Code](https://www.hostinger.com/in?REFERRALCODE=OFFER20APPLY) is a quick and straightforward process that usually takes just a few minutes.
 You don’t need to manually enter a coupon code because the discount is automatically applied when you choose a hosting plan through the referral link.

-**Steap 1: Visit Hostinger Website** — Visit the referral link to unlock the promotional pricing.
+**Step 1: Visit Hostinger Website** — Visit the referral link to unlock the promotional pricing.

-**Steap 2: Choose a Hosting Plan** — Select a hosting plan like WordPress hosting, Cloud hosting, VPS hosting or Agency Hosting based on your need and budget.
+**Step 2: Choose a Hosting Plan** — Select a hosting plan like WordPress hosting, Cloud hosting, VPS hosting or Agency Hosting based on your need and budget.

-**Steap 3: Select Billing Duration** — Select a long-term billing cycle (24 or 48 months) because maximum discounts apply to longer plans.
+**Step 3: Select Billing Duration** — Select a long-term billing cycle (24 or 48 months) because maximum discounts apply to longer plans.

-**Steap 4: Check Auto-Applied Discount** — Check the pricing page carefully—the discount is often automatically applied at checkout without needing manual entry.
+**Step 4: Check Auto-Applied Discount** — Check the pricing page carefully—the discount is often automatically applied at checkout without needing manual entry.

-**Steap 5: Create Your Account** — Proceed to checkout and create your Hostinger account using email or Google login.
+**Step 5: Create Your Account** — Proceed to checkout and create your Hostinger account using email or Google login.

-**Steap 6: Verify Final Discount** — Review the final price to confirm the 20% Promo discount has been applied.
+**Step 6: Verify Final Discount** — Review the final price to confirm the 20% Promo discount has been applied.

-**Steap 7: Complete Payment** — Complete payment using your preferred method to activate your hosting instantly.
+**Step 7: Complete Payment** — Complete payment using your preferred method to activate your hosting instantly.

 ## Hostinger Plans and Pricing 2026 (India)